ascardoso/python/README.md

 Helpful scripts in Python (made via chatGPT) <br>
 Working on macOS 26.6.2, Python 3.13.14

-Make sure requirements are fulfilled
+***  Make sure requirements are fulfilled
-<p>pip install -r /path/to/requirements.txt
+<p>pip3 install -r /path/to/requirements.txt

 <b>WebViewerEditor.py</b> reads a bookmark.html file, de-dupes entries.
 Selecting one will display its contents.
 Allows for check validation (404) and removal of those sites, plus using a Json-file to save state (working site or not)